Shares declined by 3.5% over six days, or a -211% annual rate. The options position produced a 102.4% yield on debit for a +6,228% annual rate.

 The financial company JPMorgan Chase & Co.
-(JPM), headquartered in New York City, publishes earnings on Tuesday prior to the opening bell.
+(JPM), headquartered in New York City, publishes earnings on Thursday before the opening bell.

 [JPM in Wikipedia]

-I shall use the JUL4 weekly series of options, which trades for the last time 11 days hence, on July 24.
+I shall use the FEB series of options, which trades for the last time 37 days hence, on Feb.
+20.

 Probability of expiring out-of-the-money

-The zone of profit in the proposed trade covers a $2.25 move either way.
-The biggest immediate move after each of the past four earnings announcements was $2.42, and the average was $1.40.
+The biggest immediate move after each of the past four earnings announcements was $2.03, and the average was $1.38.
+The central tendency, with the maximum and minimum move removed, was $1.27.

 Decision for My Account

-I've opened a position in JPM as described above.
+I have opened a position on JPM as described above.

 Two social media feeds provide notification whenever something new is posted.